Current CTN HSN-led studies

 Funded in 2016:

-PROUD Trial (Primary Care Opioid Use Disorder CTN-0074)
+PROUD Trial (Primary Care Opioid Use Disorder (CTN-0074), Katharine Bradley, PI

 The US is facing an epidemic of opioid use disorders (OUDs).
 Treatment with medications markedly improves outcomes for OUDs, but OUDs remain under-diagnosed and under-treated.
 In Massachusetts, a nurse-based collaborative care model of OUD primary care treatment was used to increase 1) the number of patients who initiated OUD treatment with medications and 2) persistence of OUD treatment, known to improve health outcomes for patients with OUDs.
-In the PROUD trial, we are testing whether the Massachusetts model of OUD treatment in primary care, compared to usual primary care increases the number of patients who receive medication treatment for OUDs, and/or increases the persistence of OUD treatment in those who initiate treatment, in medical settings in 6 other states.
-All data is obtained from electronic health records, claims, and other secondary data sources.
-Phase 1 of the PROUD trial evaluated OUD diagnosis and treatment across 11 health care systems, and in Phase 2 we are fielding the cluster randomized trial to compare the Massachusetts model to usual care.
+In the PROUD trial, we are testing whether the Massachusetts model of OUD treatment in primary care, compared to usual primary care increases the number of patients who receive medication treatment for OUDs, and/or increases the persistence of OUD treatment in those who initiate treatment, in medical settings.
+The trial is conducted in 6 diverse health systems in Florida, Texas, New York, Michigan and Washington state, with observational analyses of health systems in Colorado and Oregon.
+All data are obtained from electronic health records, claims, and other secondary data sources.
+Phase 1 of the PROUD trial evaluated OUD diagnosis and treatment across 11 health care systems.
+Phase 2 was a pragmatic, cluster randomized trial that ended 2/29/2020.
+The PROUD intervention was continued 1 year after the trial (ending 2/28/2021) to evaluate longer term impacts.

-Examine Patient and System-Level Factors Associated with HEDIS AOD-IET Measure Performance across Health Systems (CTN-0072)
+Examine Patient and System-Level Factors Associated with HEDIS AOD-IET Measure Performance across Health Systems, (CTN-0072) Constance Weisner, PI